csound-flossmanual/csound-floss/book/12-d-csound-in-ios.md

 file using the NSBundle class (or 'Bundle' in Swift).

-The _.csd_ file is copied as a resource (you can see this under the &nbsp;_Build Phases_ tab in your target's settings), and so we will access it and tell Csound to play it as follows:
+The _.csd_ file is copied as a resource (you can see this under the _Build Phases_ tab in your target's settings), and so we will access it and tell Csound to play it as follows:

 ```c